Investing tips to help you get started

 Intuitively, online investment services get to know you by learning your goals, timeline, and risk tolerance.
 These are the same questions a human financial advisor would ask.

 Then, the service may deploy a robo-advisor.
-You can do the same.

 This helps the service automate the investing process.